 This is one of the biggest reasons why people who want to live with less plastic don’t end up making the change.
 They look at all of the plastic good they use every day and wonder how they will be able to replace them.

 You don’t have to replace all of them immediately!

 Just don’t buy new plastic products.

-First off, the plastic you throw out ends up in a landfill or harming the environment.
+First off, the plastic you toss ends up in a landfill and harming the environment.
 So if it’s in your home and it’s being put to good use (and it’s a safe plastic product) then it’s better off staying there.